-Despite the rosy picture painted in the ads of a miracle cure for high cholesterol and its associated heart disease, the reality of taking statins may be far less pretty.
+Despite the rosy picture painted in the ads of a miracle cure for high cholesterol and its associated heart disease, the reality of taking statins may be downright ugly.

 Dr. David Diamond’s talk at the 2019 CrossFit Health Conference began, “I want to show you how we have been deceived.”